List of House of the Dragon characters: Larys Strong

 In season 2, Larys has replaced Alicent's entire household staff, having tortured and executed them all, with new servants loyal to him taking their place.
-In the aftermath of the murder of Prince Jaehaerys Targaryen, Larys apprehends the City Watch guard Blood, who was attempting to flee King's Landing with Jaehaerys' severed head and easily obtains information from Blood concerning his accomplice before Aegon kills Blood personally.
+In the aftermath of the murder of Prince Jaehaerys Targaryen, Larys apprehends the City Watch guard Blood, who was attempting to flee King's Landing with Jaehaerys' severed head, and easily obtains information from Blood concerning his accomplice before Aegon kills Blood personally.
 Impressed with Larys' loyalty and efficiency, Aegon then appoints him to the previously retired position of Master of Whisperers.
 When Harrenhal is taken by Prince Daemon Targaryen, he reassures Aegon that he maintains the castle's treasury.
 When selecting a regent to take over while Aegon recovers from his injuries sustained during the Battle at Rook's Rest, he advocates for Aemond over Alicent.
 With Ser Criston Cole leaving King's Landing to lead an army into the Riverlands, Larys requests that he replace him as Hand of the King which Aemond rejects and requests that he send a message to Otto so he can return to King's Landing and take the position instead.
 Larys later visits Aegon and recounts his painful childhood as a cripple and tells Aegon to embrace his injuries and use them to his advantage.
-Due to his position, he is approached by Lord Jasper Wylde who confides in Larys regarding a rumor that the dragon Seasmoke has been claimed, but he dismisses the rumor due to the fact it had been passed through word of mouth.
+Due to his position, he is approached by Lord Jasper Wylde, who confides in Larys regarding a rumor that the dragon Seasmoke has been claimed, but he dismisses the rumor because it had been passed through word of mouth.
 Larys later informs Aegon that Rhaenyra had managed to find riders for three adult dragons and believed Aegon's life to be in danger, either from dragons besieging the city or Aemond killing him to take the throne.
 He urges Aegon to flee King's Landing to wait out the war while he recovers, with the hope that Rhaenyra and Aemond exhaust each other's forces.
 Aegon reluctantly agrees, and Larys flees King's Landing with him.